Rejoicealex/Odin-Project/README.md

 # odin projects

-This is a collection of work related to The Odin Project.
+This is a collection of work related to Odin Project.